rerun-io/rerun/design/batching.md

 No actual batching features nor any kind of behavior changes of any sort: just define the new types and use them everywhere.

 1. Pass entity path as a column rather than as metadata Replace the current entity_path that is passed in the metadata map with an actual column instead.
-This will also requires us to make `EntityPath` a proper arrow datatype (..datatype, not component!!).
+This will also requires us to make `EntityPath` a proper Arrow datatype (..datatype, not component!!).

 1. Implement explicit number of instances
 Introduce a new column for `num_instances`, integrate it in the store index and expose it in the store APIs.